WilfredRuck/roboHash/README.md

 # RoboHash

 <a href="https://wilfredruck.herokuapp.com/">RoboHash</a> is a React app that takes in user input and makes a call to the https://robohash.org API.
-The application then displays an image based on the text that was entered.
+The application then uses the API response to display a unique image based on the text that was entered.

 ## Screenshots